 The synthesis report by FAO’s Monitoring African Food and Agricultural Policies (MAFAP) team, is the first ever attempt to systematically analyze agriculture and food security policies in several African countries, using common methodology over years.

-The report found that in the period between 2005 and 2010, the policy environment and performance of domestic markets depressed producer prices in the ten African countries analyzed, though the trend is improving.
+The report found that the policy environment and performance of domestic markets depressed producer prices by an average of ten percent between 2005 and 2010, though price disincentives are declining.

-Most governments resorted to market and trade policies to protect consumers and keep food prices down in the reference period whilst budgetary transfers, were mainly been used to support producers.
+Most governments adopted market and trade policies to protect consumers and keep food prices down in the reference period, while budgetary transfers were mainly used to support producers.

-The report concludes that producer prices would improve significantly if inefficiencies in domestic value chains were eliminated through better targeted policies.
-These inefficiencies however seem to be increasing in all ten countries surveyed.
+The report concludes that producer prices would improve significantly if market distortions from inefficiencies in domestic value chains were eliminated through better targeted policies and public spending.
+These inefficiencies, however, seem to be increasing in all ten countries surveyed.

 The current MAFAP partner countries are: Burkina Faso, Ethiopia, Ghana, Kenya, Malawi, Mali, Mozambique, Nigeria, Tanzania and Uganda.